Project C.U.R.E.: History

 The idea of PROJECT C.U.R.E. was created in 1987 by James W. Jackson.
 During a trip to Brazil, Jackson observed how many of the clinics in rural areas were unable to accommodate many of the patients due to the lack of medical supplies and equipment and the large number of people seeking medical attention.
 When Jackson returned home to Colorado, he collected about $250,000 worth of medical supplies for a Brazilian clinic.
 Since 1987, PROJECT C.U.R.E. has expanded and, as of 2017, worked in over 134 countries around the world, including India, Ethiopia, Kenya and Mexico.

 In 2005, the Ministry of Health of Belize and PROJECT C.U.R.E. established a partnership to deliver medical supplies and equipment to Belize.
 In 2010, PROJECT C.U.R.E. partnered with Belize Natural Energy and the Ministry of Health of Belize to ship medical supplies to a hospital in Belmopan.

-In July 2015, Newmont Mining signed a three-year agreement with PROJECT C.U.R.E. to provide medical supplies to developing countries and training for health providers.